serverless/serverless/docs/providers/aws/events/cloudfront.md

             id: 658327ea-f89d-4fab-a63d-7e88639e58f6 # references AWS Managed Policy named Managed-CachingOptimized
 ```

-You also can do the same thing with below configuration.
-But the `cloudFront.behavior.CachePolicyId` will be overwritten by `cloudFront.cachePolicy`
+It is also possible to reference policies with `behavior.CachePolicyId` property.
+When both `cachePolicy.id` and `behavior.CachePolicyId` are specified, setting from `cachePolicy.id` will be used.

 ```yml
 functions: